-29LT Azer type family consist of 14 styles, 7 Standard styles and 7 Slanted styles, covering the following weights: Thin, Extra Light, Light, Regular, Medium, Bold, and Black.
+29LT Azer type family consists of 14 styles, 7 Standard styles, and 7 Slanted styles, covering the following weights: Thin, Extra Light, Light, Regular, Medium, Bold, and Black.

 The Arabic and the Latin mirror each other’s appearances much like fraternal twins with compatible attitudes.
 Azer Latin is earnest and sincere; Azer Arabic is direct and austere.

 29LT Azer Description:

 29LT Azer is drawn with extreme refinement and low pen contrast that conveys a modern and friendly outlook.
 The typeface combines simple lines with careful detailing to create a serious yet approachable mood.
 Azer is amicable and serious without being conformist.
 The typeface combines charm, simplicity and consideration.
 The light weights of the type family are easy to read in long blocks of copy, while the heavy weights imply strength and seriousness which makes them suitable for display-text such as titles and slogans.
 The slanted styles give the type family an added typographic voice for highlight or emphasis.

 The standard styles retain a balance between calligraphic angular cuts and unadorned construction.
 The contrast in the letters was complemented with strong cuts and edges to give the font a crispy robust attitude.
 Letterforms were given innovative letter structures inspired by calligraphic makeup but drawn in a contemporary approach.
 The Arabic ligatures are intended to enhance the script’s ‘friendliness’, and friendly is after all, what Azer means in Arabic.